anywhichway/lmdb-index/README.md

 });
 ```

+`scan` tells the database to scan the class instances if no indexed fields are present in the `indexMatch` and test each one.

 `sortable`, `'fulltext`, and `sort` start returning entries almost immediately based on partial index matches.

 `sortable` and `fulltext` return entries in the order they are indexed.